DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Baked Physics
 ^^^^^^

 When the Physics are BAKED, changes to the animation will not affect the physics.
 The Physics are locked and are ready to be rendered.
+The range of frames which has the physics baked will be displayed in the Physics panel.

 ..  image:: img/IMG_BakedPhysics.jpg
     :alt: Enable Physics